carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 Conversely, decreasing β reduces the likelihood variance, mitigating the issue of "posterior collapse".
 This phenomenon occurs when the likelihood becomes overly expressive, directly modeling the data distribution and rendering the latent variables redundant.
 By reducing the likelihood variance, β < 1 constrains the model's flexibility, preventing it from learning a trivial solution. -->

-### Conclusion
+### Final remarks

-[Allen (2024)][paper] provides a compelling theoretical argument for the link between diagonal posterior covariance, Jacobian orthogonality, and disentanglement in VAEs.
-The analysis clarifies how a simple design choice, motivated by computational efficiency, leads to the learning of statistically independent data components.
-We hope that understanding this connection gives new insight into how VAEs work, how understanding of linear models may extend surprisingly well to non-linear models and may lead to new training algorithms that can more reliably achieve disentangelement.
+We hope this post provides intuitive insight into how a seemingly innocuous design choice, motivated by computational efficiency, leads to disentanglement; how understanding from linear models may transfer surprisingly well to the non-linear case; and, perhaps most fundamentally, how statistically independent components of the data form "seams" running through the data manifold that a VAE tries to "unpick".

+This work throw up many questions, e.g.:
+* if the VAE objective aims to disentangle, why is disentanglement not observed more reliably (e.g. as observed by [Locatello et al. (ICML, 2019)](https://arxiv.org/pdf/1811.12359)?
+* how does this finding fit with extensions of the VAE that appear to further promote entanglement, such as [FactorVAE](https://arxiv.org/abs/1802.05983) and closely related [TC-VAE](https://arxiv.org/abs/1802.04942)?
+* can this be used to automatically identify independent factors in the latent space of other models, e.g. GANs?
+* how does this insight translate to other modelling paradigms, such as supervised, semi-supervised and self-supervised learning?
+* given this result is for Gaussian $$p(x|z)$$, how does this result translate to discrete data, e.g. text?
+* ...

+We are interested in all of these kinds of questions.
+If any of these are of interest and you would like to collaborate, please free to get in touch (by email, twitter, blue-sky).